 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)

 The nighttime glow from a campsite is one of my favorite things about camping.
-Whether it’s from campers sitting around the glow of the campfire, strings lights around the campsite to set the mood or a soft glow from the tent at the end of the night, it’s one of the best ways to cozy up a campsite.
-Having good lighting around your site is more than just the ambiance though.
-Effective lighting keeps everyone safely moving around the campsite after dark.
+Whether it’s from campers sitting around the campfire’s glow, strings lights around your site to set the mood, or creating a soft glow from the tent, it’s one of the best ways to cozy up a campsite.
+Good lighting around your site is more than just the ambiance, though.
+Adequate lighting keeps everyone safely moving around your site after dark.

 There are a lot of different lighting options out there.
-We’re covering some of the most popular campsite and camping tent lighting ideas and how they work best in different situations for campers who want to be able to see everything they need while enjoying their next trip outdoors.
+We cover the most popular campsite and camping tent lighting ideas, including how they work best in different situations.
+Perfect solutions for campers who want to be able to see everything they need while enjoying their next trip outdoors.

 - Camping Tent Lighting Ideas